seabiscuit-iv/CUDA-Path-Tracer/README.md

 ### Material Sorting

-When shading, different materials (Lambertian, Specular, Cook-Torrance, etc.) often follow distinct code paths, which can cause warp divergence in CUDA. **Material Sorting** groups path segments by their material type before shading, so threads within a warp execute similar instructions.
+When shading, different materials (Lambertian, Specular, Cook-Torrance, etc.) often follow distinct code paths, which can cause warp divergence in CUDA. **Material Sorting** groups path segments by their material type before shading, so threads within a warp execute similar instructions. *This has noticable performance in scenes with lots of materials and BRDFs, but since we currently only have a few different materials, the performance impact is shadowed by the sorting overhead.
+This is a scale-focused solution.S*